 Hundreds of kids have been through the program, which now has locations in Portland, Hillsboro and Vancouver, and with the death of its leader and its main energy, is in even greater need of volunteers.
 During the time he had the foundation, Bob found the time to learn to fly himself.
 He got a private pilot’s license.

 He recruited many of his fellow pilots to take the kids up on their first flights –kids so excited they couldn’t sleep the night before.
 They wanted to be the one who got to ride in the front seat with the pilot and to whom a pilot might say: “You’re at the helm now, kid.”

+Hank served on our original Board of Directors, he was an iconic figure who touched many lives.
+His legacy continues to inspire and motivate us in this ongoing, important work.
 In 1981, Hank brought all of his energy and ideals to Portland, where he held the positions of Internal Auditor for Multnomah County, Deputy Multnomah County Auditor, Executive Assistant to the Chair of Multnomah County Commissioners, Interim County Chair for Multnomah County Commissioner, Interim Manager of Portland Exposition Center, Consultant, Legal Assistant to State Representative Michael Fahey Sr. and Animal Control Director.
 In 2000, Hank returned to Spokane as the City Manager and Interim City Administrator.
 Hank tried to retire to Portland but continued to work hard in retirement.
 He became a Mortgage Broker for Discover Mortgage for several years before finally retiring (again).
 In retirement, he continued to be a force in the community by contributing his time and talents to many organizations.